sbslee/pypgx/docs/cli.rst

 .. code-block:: text

    $ pypgx prepare-depth-of-coverage -h
-   usage: pypgx prepare-depth-of-coverage [-h] [--bam PATH [PATH ...]]
+   usage: pypgx prepare-depth-of-coverage [-h] [--assembly TEXT] [--bed PATH]
-                                          [--fn PATH] [--assembly TEXT]
-                                          [--bed PATH]
-                                          depth-of-coverage
+                                          depth-of-coverage bams [bams ...]

-   Prepare a depth of coverage file for all target genes with SV.
+   Prepare a depth of coverage file for all target genes with SV from BAM files.

    Positional arguments:
-     depth-of-coverage     Archive file with the semantic type CovFrame[DepthOfCoverage].
+     depth-of-coverage  Output archive file with the semantic type CovFrame[DepthOfCoverage].
+     bams               One or more input BAM files.
+Alternatively, you can provide a text file (.txt, .tsv, .csv, or .list) containing one BAM file per line.

    Optional arguments:
      -h, --help         Show this help message and exit.
-     --bam PATH [PATH ...]
-                           One or more BAM files.
-Cannot be used with --fn.
-     --fn PATH             File containing one BAM file per line.
-Cannot be used with --bam.
      --assembly TEXT    Reference genome assembly (default: 'GRCh37') (choices: 'GRCh37', 'GRCh38').
      --bed PATH         By default, the input data is assumed to be WGS.
 If it's targeted sequencing, you must provide a BED file to indicate probed regions.
 Note that the 'chr' prefix in BED contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the BAM contig names.

-   [Example] When the input data is WGS:
+   [Example] From WGS data:
      $ pypgx prepare-depth-of-coverage \
      depth-of-coverage.zip \
-     --bam A.bam B.bam
+     1.bam 2.bam

-   [Example] When the input data is targeted sequencing:
+   [Example] From targeted sequencing data:
      $ pypgx prepare-depth-of-coverage \
      depth-of-coverage.zip \
-     --fn bam.txt \
+     bam.txt \
      --bed probes.bed

 print-metadata